RhythmBear/Chess.com-End-to-End-Data-Pipeline-Analytics/README.md

 ## 2.0 Architecture & Workflow
 ![Pipeline Architecture](Project_Files/Chess_ETL_architecture_.gif)

+### Data Flow
+- Airflow pulls data from Chess.com API and stages it in the bronze layer of the data lake
+- Duckdb Transforms and cleans data in bronze layer and then stores it in Silver layer
+- Finally Duckdb Performs final aggregations and stores data in the dimensinoal model format in the gold layer.
+- Airflow loads data from the Gold layer into Data Warehouse.
+- PowerBI is used to build dashboards and reports
 ### 🛠 Tools & Technologies

 | Category | Tools & Technologies Used |